 Loan Funds: Students are awarded two types of loans based on their eligibility, the William D. Ford Direct Subsidized Loan, and/or the Unsubsidized Loan.
-The interest on the Subsidized Loan is paid by the Department of Education while the student is enrolled in at least six hours.
+The interest on the Subsidized Loan is paid by the U.S. Department of Education while the student is enrolled at least half-time.
 The interest on the Unsubsidized Loan is paid by the student or accrues and is capitalized when the student begins to make payments on the loan after graduation or when their credit hours drop to less than half-time basis.